Renewing Financial Support

 How to Apply

 Download and complete one of the GSAS financial support applications for your program.
 Applications for some awards require a supplemental application or materials.
 Please read the descriptions of awards carefully to determine what is required.

 The deadline for support applications is Nov.
 18, 2022.
 Supplemental materials are due Dec.
 16, 2022.
 The deadline for the application for Curatorial Internships is Dec.
 12, 2022.

 All continuing students must complete a GSAS financial support application each year, even if holding a fellowship that is guaranteed for multiple years

 The School, as represented by Graduate Council, has a policy of approving up to seven years of GSAS financial support, including tuition waivers, in order to encourage timely completion of the Ph.D. degree

-Tuition waivers -- Course Units, Units of Supervised Work, and Continuing Enrollment -- are a form of financial support and must be included in your yearly application for financial support.
+Tuition waivers (in the form of Course Units, Units of Supervised Work, and Continuing Enrollment) are a form of financial support and must be included in your yearly application for financial support.
 They also must match your registration for the semester in which they are intended.
 If you register differently from your award, a bill will be generated for those units that have not been awarded to you.
-If a change is needed after an award has been made, your Graduate Advisor should contact the GSAS office on your behalf
+If a change is needed after an award has been made, your Graduate Advisor should contact the GSAS office on your behalf.

-Summer stipends are for the purpose of assisting students in furthering their research for the M.A. or Ph.D. degree.
-Some award packages include a guaranteed summer stipend, others do not.
-However, eligible students may apply for a summer stipend from the GSAS.
+Summer support is automatically part of the yearly financial support award for all eligible continuing students.
+Students should refer to their award letter for the amount they can expect.
+In addition, GSAS and some graduate Departments may provide additional summer support, above the standard amount, for the purpose of assisting students in furthering their research for the M.A. or Ph.D. degree.
+Additional summer support will be awarded subject to the availability of funds and requires an application (see sidebar).
 To be eligible, you must be receiving a fellowship, TA-ship or GA-ship during the academic year.
-Summer stipends will be awarded subject to the availability of funds.
-Note that any summer stipend is contingent upon enrolling as a full- or part-time students for the following academic year.
+Note that any summer support is contingent upon enrolling as a full- or part-time student for the following academic year.